 - aa.
-The granting of the waiver will not be detrimental to the public safety, health or welfare or injurious to other property including but not limited to diminution in property value and will not be contrary to the public interest. - bb.
+The granting of the waiver will not be detrimental to the public safety, health or welfare or injurious to other property including but not limited to diminution in property value -- and will not be contrary to the public interest. - bb.
 The granting of a waiver will not be inconsistent with the intent of the North Hampton Zoning Ordinance, North Hampton Master Plan, or Official Maps. - cc.
 Such waiver(s) may be granted in a manner that will substantially secure the objectives, standards and requirements of these Site Plan Regulations. - dd.
 A particular and identifiable hardship exists or a specific circumstance warrants the granting of a waiver.
 Factors to be considered in determining the existence of a hardship shall include, but not be limited to: - 1.
 Topography and other site features. - 2.
 Availability of alternative site locations. - 3.
 Geographic location of property and the environs of the site. - 4.
-Size/magnitude of project being evaluated and availability of co-location.

-ee.
-Conditional Waivers:
+Size/magnitude of project being evaluated and availability of co-location. - ee.
+Conditional Waivers: In approving waivers, the Board may impose ff.
+Procedures for Waivers: